-The family then cleared and planted the land and released their first commercial vintage in 1982 with the help of famed Howell Mountain wine master, Randy Dunn.
-Unfortunately disaster struck in the fall of 1991 when the huge Oakland firestorm destroyed Bob’s house.
+Their property had never been planted to vines before; the Lamborn family spent several years clearing and planting the land (the first Zinfandel vines were planted in 1979) and released their first commercial vintage in 1982 with the help of renowned Howell Mountain wine doyen, Randy Dunn.
+Only 100 cases were produced this first year.
+Unfortunately disaster struck in the fall of 1991 when a massive firestorm destroyed Bob’s house in the Oakland hills.
 As a result of this, in 1991 Lamborn released an appropriately titled wine called the “Phoenix Vintage”.
-This vintage led to a trend among Lamborn’s wines – every vintage from that year on is now given a name, usually relating to an event during the growing season.
-In conjunction with this are their “back label” stories; for general interest, all of these stories are available on their website.
-Production then was very small and although it has grown a bit since, it is still around 1000 cases.
-The fruit is all estate grown on this ridgeline – predominately Zinfandel and Cabernet Sauvignon and the wine is made at Napa Wine Co.
+This vintage led to a trend among Lamborn’s wines – every vintage from that year on is now assigned a name, usually relating to a memorable event during the growing season.

-Today the vineyards are managed by Mike and his wife Terry – they are farmers and spend hundreds of hours in the vineyards each year carefully managing the vines and grapes.
-We had the opportunity to walk the vineyards with Mike Lamborn and his attention to detail is amazing.
+The vineyards are managed by Mike and Terry – they are farmers and spend hundreds of hours in the vineyards each year carefully managing the vines and grapes.
+We had the opportunity to walk the vineyards with Mike and his attention to detail is amazing.
 Each vine is handled on a case by case basis when it comes to crop thinning, dropping of fruit, pruning and suckering.
-The third generation is a part of this business as well with Mike and Terry’s sons actively involved in to the day to day operations.
-The 4th generation is even well on their way!
-With the exception of their winemaker, this is an entirely family run winery.
-The well-known Heidi Barrett is the winemaker and has been at Lamborn since the mid 1990′s.
-The details and micro management that go in to the farming and caring for the grapes, plus Heidi’s considerable wine-making skills produce two excellent wines.
+Mike and Terry’s sons Matt and Brian (the third generation) are also actively involved in to the day to day operations.